alexarne/League-Matchmaking/README.md

 Furthermore, since in-game side selection can be blocked by uncooperative players, the check for which players have joined is only concerned with whether or not they have joined at all, not that they are on the correct team.
+However, that is only when checking the lobby.
+When checking the result for a finished game, the players must be playing with their correct teammates (although disregarding which team is playing on which side).

 ## Technologies Used